konveyor/kai/docs/scenarios/migrating_custom_library_apps_using_solution_server/Migrating_inventory_management.md

 > **Note:** The LLM suggests a basic replacement but lacks specific knowledge of the audit library's v2 API patterns and configuration requirements.

-Update the config manaully with the following details
+Update the config manually with the following details

 ```java
             AuditConfiguration config = new AuditConfiguration();